nishad10/UTACSEC/README.md

 > MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.

+MongoDb for all storage, user info initially but after that also use mongodb to store other data to make site dynamic.

-React as a base
+React as a base for UI framework.

-Redux for state management
+Redux for state management.

-Saga or Thunk for middleware
+Saga or Thunk for middleware.

+Finally Nodejs as runtime environment with Expressjs for rich web functionality.

 ## Installation and setup